+For most, the journey of recovery with Addiction involving gambling involves an initial detoxification or pursuit of abstinence period.
 This is incredibly important to allow the brain to start to recalibrate and for the pleasure threshold to return to baseline (or as close to it as it can) which allows feelings of pleasure for everyday life and activities to return.
-Gambling provides one of the most potent sources of feel-good neurotransmitters to the brain that we can get due to its intermittent reinforcement pattern.
+Gambling provides one of the most potent sources of feel-good neurotransmitters to the brain that we can get (dopamine) due to its intermittent reinforcement pattern.
 Therefore, cutting off the source of this feel-good neurotransmitter spike is essential for healthy brain functioning.

 During and after this period of detoxification, recovery action will be occurring.
 This can mean an exploration of underlying patterns and vulnerabilities, getting to understand triggers, identify other areas where compulsive or addictive behaviour may be active, as well as starting to explore and spend time developing relationship with self.
 Relationships will continue during this time but may look different as you start to detach from environments and people who bring with them a higher risk of exposure to gambling and triggers.
 The first 3-6 months of recovery will be a period of tremendous growth and feeling; it is often uncomfortable and is a vulnerable time where the likelihood of relapse is high.
 Withdrawal and change are uncomfortable, but they come with great benefit.
 After six months, changes are more established and have become routine so things feel less effortful.
 The lifelong work involves continued awareness of triggers, vulnerabilities, boundaries, and ongoing development of relationship with self.